docker-archive/dnsserver/README.md

 UDP.
 Single A (non-RR) records and SRV records are currently supported, although this may change in the future.

+## Stability

+This should be considered alpha quality software and is currently not suitable for production use.

 ## Documentation

 You can find comprehensive documentation in the source comments or at the URL below: